 - Again, no snacks within 30-45 minutes of a meal, to ensure they are nice and hungry.

 There you go!
+Pretty simple, right?

 Have you checked out ShelfCooking.com yet?
-Our brand new site is dedicated to helping you cook delicious, nutritious and budget-friendly meals for your family without slaving away in the kitchen!
+Our brand new site is dedicated to helping you cook delicious, nutritious and budget-friendly meals for your family without spending too much time in the kitchen!
 Basically every parent's dream, right?
 Join our Shelf Cooking Community today!

 When life comes atcha a million miles per hour, don't let productivity go to the wayside.
 Follow us on one or all of these social media channels for some of our best productivity content + challenges to help you become a productivity ninja: